UPDATED: The chancellor is extending the repayment period on Bounce Back Loans for 1.4m small businesses.

 When does the Bounce Back Loan end?

-The Bounce Back Loan will end on January 31.
+The Bounce Back Loan will end at the end of March 2021.

 Will Bounce Back Loans be written off?